AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 7b.
 Associate an Existing Firewall Instance
 --------------------------------------------

-This step is alternative step to Step 7a.
+This step is the alternative step to Step 7a.
 If you already launched VM-Series from AWS Console, you can still associate it with the FireNet gateway.

+If firewall instance is by a vendor other than Palo Alto Network, for example, Checkpoint or Fortinet, you should launch the firewall instances from AWS Console and associate them to the Aviatrix FireNet gateway.
+The `Management Interface Subnet` may be the same as the `Egress Interface Subnet`

 8. Specify Security Domain for Firewall Inspection